Safety Leadership, Credibility, and Field Influence

 Test Your Knowledge

-A crew repeatedly works near an unprotected edge because guardrail material is not available.
+A crew repeatedly works near an unprotected edge because guardrail material is not on site.
 What leadership response is most appropriate?

 A